jcolag/entropy-arbitrage/2023-09-07-captain-s-holiday.md

  > **PICARD**: I don't recall saying I was embarrassed.
 If's just that I prefer to be acquainted with the women that I kiss.

-Let's get this out of the way:  Patrick Stewart has almost twenty years on [Jennifer Hetrick](https://en.wikipedia.org/wiki/Jennifer_Hetrick), which I wouldn't call *terrible*, given that she seems equally interested, but it does shade everything else, especially in an episode where he acted disgusted about the possible presence of an older woman who finds *him* attractive.
+Let's get this out of the way:  Patrick Stewart has almost twenty years on {% wiki Jennifer_Hetrick|Jennifer Hetrick|en %}, which I wouldn't call *terrible*, given that she seems equally interested, but it does shade everything else, especially in an episode where he acted disgusted about the possible presence of an older woman who finds *him* attractive.
 And he did grump about the kiss *per se*, not that he didn't meet her beforehand.

 Ick, in other words.
 I realize that this plays on romantic comedy tropes, to a certain extent, but this change of heart---or other part of his anatomy---comes out of nowhere and feels totally inappropriate to what we've seen so far.